Alexander Butterfield: July 16 questioning

 Friday night, Thompson informed Senator Howard Baker, the ranking minority member on the Senate Watergate Committee, of Butterfield's admission.
 After Ervin had told him the news as well, Baker began pushing to have Butterfield testify immediately.
 Again breaking rules not to have private conversations or meetings with the White House, Thompson also informed Buzhardt about Butterfield's Friday night interview.

-Butterfield, scheduled to fly to Moscow on July 17 for a trade meeting, was worried that he would be called to testify before the Senate Watergate Committee and that this would force him to cancel his Russia trip.
+Butterfield, scheduled to fly to Moscow on July 17 for a trade meeting, was worried that he would be called to testify before the Senate Watergate Committee and that this would force him to cancel his USSR trip.

 Sources vary as to the next sequence of events.
 According to some sources, Butterfield was notified on the morning of Sunday, July 15, that he would testify the next day.
 Butterfield then met with Baker (whom he knew slightly).
 Butterfield asked Baker to use his influence to cancel the testimony, but Baker declined.
 Butterfield then called the White House and left a message for Special Counsel Leonard Garment (Dean's replacement), advising him of the content of his Friday testimony and the committee's subpoena for him to testify on Monday.
 (Note: Samuel Dash also says Butterfield contacted the White House on Sunday.)
 Haig and Buzhardt (Note: Fred Emery says it was Haig and Ziegler.) received Butterfield's message, and waited for Garment to return from a cross-country trip later that day.
 After Garment was informed, the White House staff did nothing.
 Butterfield was not contacted, and Nixon was not told about Butterfield's testimony until either Monday morning or late Monday afternoon.
 According to Butterfield and other sources, Butterfield left a message about his Friday interview for Garment at the White House on Saturday night.
 He then met with Baker Sunday morning, but Baker told him the chances were slim that he would be called to testify.
 According to Butterfield, he did not learn that he was going to testify before the Ervin committee until shortly after 10 a.m. on Monday, July 16, just about three hours before he was due to appear at 2 p.m.

 Butterfield's July 16 testimony, which lasted just 30 minutes, was carried on live television by all the major broadcast networks.
 Senator Baker informed Dash before the hearing began that, since a Republican (Sanders) had elicited the testimony from Butterfield on July 13, he wanted Republican Chief Minority Counsel Thompson to question Butterfield during the hearing.
 Baker did not want the Republicans to look as if they had been caught by surprise.
 The New York Times called Butterfield's testimony "dramatic", and historian William Doyle has noted that it "electrified Washington and triggered a constitutional crisis".
 Political scientist Keith W. Olson said Butterfield's testimony "fundamentally altered the entire Watergate investigation."

-Within hours of Butterfield's testimony, Haig had the taping system removed.
+Within hours of Butterfield's testimony, Alexander Haig had the taping system removed.